 3. Give fun, not stuff.
 I often talk about the Great Recession and how it affected my shopping, but it had an equal impact on my parenting.
 One year, we discovered that we could give awesome activities as gifts, and the kids would enjoy them for the rest of the year, i.e. a season pass to Kings Dominion, or art classes at VMFA, or gymnastics classes at the YMCA.
 The trick here is in the marketing.
 If you’re giving the gymnastics classes, you’ll need to make a special certificate and giftwrap it with a book about Simone Biles.

 4. Help your kids make “give lists.”
 My kids spent hours writing and illustrating their wish lists for Santa.
 I used to ask Santa to commit them to memory and autograph them, so we could take them home with us.
 They were that good.
 But don’t forget the “give lists.”
 Is there something Grandma would like this year?
 What can she make for Daddy?
 How about sisters and brothers?
-Also, if you’re supporting Angel Tree or a similar program, look for a child the same age as yours, and have your child take charge of that outreach effort.
+There are a few stores in Richmond that have special programs to help your kids shop with some degree of independence.
+Also, if you’re supporting Angel Tree or a similar program that lets your family help other families this time of year, look for a child the same age as yours, and have your child take charge of that outreach effort – shopping, wrapping the gift, etc.

 5. Traditions are awesome.
 Until they aren’t.
 My youngest daughter is a tradition freak.
 Every year, she’d insist we do things exactly the way they were done the year before, and she’d get a little unhinged when we didn’t.
 I figured out we needed to go off-script more often.
 We would change up our Christmas Eve restaurant every year, for example (even though we will always go to VMFA beforehand).
 Or – gasp!
 Put up the tree in a different place.